ModMaster Manual - Troubleshooting

 "Invalid write count (XXX) - request would exceed max PDU size (XXX bytes)"

-The write request that you are attempting to send contains a count that is too large.
+The request that you are attempting to send contains a write count that is too large.
 The request would exceed the arbitrary limit on the PDU size.

-The write request that you are attempting to send contains a count that is too large.
-The response would exceed the arbitrary count limit (interpreted as a limit on the number of data bytes) imposed by the current Modbus specification.
+The request that you are sending contains a write count that exceeds the arbitrary count limit (interpreted as a limit on the number of data bytes) imposed by the current Modbus specification.

 "Error response: Illegal data address"